haiilingg/Business-Analytics-KYDP/Python EDA/README.md

 The dataset comprises 7 columns: 'MarketID,' 'MarketSize,' 'LocationID,' 'AgeOfStore,' 'Promotion,' 'week,' and 'SalesInThousands.'
 Notably, 'SalesInThousands' is the only numerical column, while the remaining 6 columns are categorical.

 ### Analysis Methodology
-To analyse the performance for the 3 types of promotion strategy based on sales across all categorical columns and to analyse the sales by promotion type across the 4 week period.
+To analyze the performance of the three types of promotion strategies based on sales across all categorical columns and to examine sales by promotion type over the 4-week period.

 ### Important charts and insights
 The sales by promotion over the 4-week period indicate that Promotion 1 generated the highest sales, while Promotion 2 generated the lowest sales.
 The sales remained consistent across the 4-week period for all 3 types of promotions.